|

 "Everything has been thought of before,

-but the problem is to think of it again.
+but the problem is to think of it again."

 Goethe

-BH Profile BRUCE HOLCOMBE
+BRUCE HOLCOMBE Profile

 Bruce Holcombe is one of the very few experienced non-Japanese simultaneous interpreters working between Japanese and English.
 His career as an interpreter took off in 1980 when he was chosen by the Australian government as the first recipient of a national scholarship award to train as a conference interpreter at the Simul Academy in Tokyo.